bobg/go-generics/Readme.md

 Those have now been moved to their own library, [github.com/bobg/combo](https://pkg.go.dev/github.com/bobg/combo).

-Earlier versions of this library included two functions, `maps.Keys` and `maps.Values`, for producing a slice of (respectively) the keys of a map and the values of a map.
+Earlier versions of this library included a `maps` package, which was a drop-in replacement for the stdlib `maps` (added in Go 1.21) plus a few convenience functions.
-As of Go 1.23,
-the standard library now defines its own `maps.Keys` and `maps.Values`, producing iterators instead of slices.
-This library updates those functions to match in order for its `maps` to remain a drop-in replacement for the stdlib `maps`.
+With the advent of Go 1.23 iterators, those few convenience functions are mostly redundant (and a couple of them − `Keys` and `Values` − conflict with new functions in the standard library), so `maps` has been removed.

 # Slices